Updated: January 21st, 2023

 Camp Twin Lakes is a great summer program for kids ages 7-17.
 Children of all different abilities and needs can have an enriching summer experience.
 With exciting outdoor experiences like horseback riding, stargazing, zip-lining, swimming, and hiking trails, kids can spend the summer getting outdoors, moving around, and building lifelong friendships with their fellow campers.

 Kids can enjoy hands on activities and outdoor adventures at the multiple weekly sessions.
-Camp Twin Lakes offers weekly camps for children with special needs or other accommodations.
-It's a great place for kids of all abilities to experience traditional summer camps.
+Camp Twin Lakes offers weekly camps and is a great place for kids of all abilities to experience traditional summer camps.

 Both camp settings are fully accessible, including incredible spaces like a wheelchair-accessible treehouse.
 Around 70% of camp costs are subsidized to minimize the financial burden for families in need so everyone can go to camp.